Xinru99/Clematis_China/README.md

 # _Clematis_ Diversification Analysis in China

 This repository contains the datasets and scripts used in the study:
-**Zhang et al. (2025) "From Miocene radiation to spatial mismatch: Environmental and trait influences on _Clematis_ diversification across China"**.
+**Zhang et al. (2026) "Environmental regimes and intrinsic traits drove the spatial mismatch between species richness and diversification rates of _Clematis_ in China"**.

-The project focuses on analyzing the diversification patterns of _Clematis_ plants across China, incorporating environmental and trait data to understand evolutionary dynamics.
+The project focuses on analyzing the spatial mismatch between species richness and diversification rates of _Clematis_ in China, incorporating environmental and trait data to understand its underlying drivers.

 ## Datasets